 RICE works well for treating knee pain brought on by a minor injury or an attack of arthritis (rest, ice, compression, and elevation).

 In ICD 10 for Left Knee Pain, you need to use two codes: ICD code G89 for acute Left Knee Pain and ICD code G90 for chronic Left Knee Pain.
 Moreover, the diagnosis must be documented in the musculoskeletal-extremes section of the physical examination.
-In this way, you can correctly code your patient’s knee pain and provide a complete medical record.
+This way, you can correctly code your patient’s knee pain and provide a complete medical record.
 Nevertheless, you should note that the ICD coding guidelines do not specify the type of pain.

 ICD 10 Code Left Knee Pain for Swelling